Democratic infighting. Republican attacks. Lots of female candidates. And overall chaos.

 “This was for Latinos who for too long have sat on the political sidelines while the president sits in the White House blaming all of our problems on immigrants,” Garcia said at her campaign headquarters, according to the Houston Chronicle.

-Cover image: United States Senator Ted Cruz (Republican of Texas) is interviewed at the Conservative Political Action Conference (CPAC) at the Gaylord National Resort and Convention Center in National Harbor, Maryland on Thursday, February 22, 2018.
+Cover image: Sen. Ted Cruz, Republican of Texas, is interviewed at the Conservative Political Action Conference at the Gaylord National Resort and Convention Center in National Harbor, Maryland, on Thursday, Feb.
+22, 2018.
 (Ron Sachs/MediaPunch/IPX)